 Instruct students to teach the song to a sibling or family member and choose a helpful act to do at home.

 Play or sing song "Don’t Walk in Front of Me, I May Not Follow" (See Attachment One).
 Teach students the words and sing together.

 Explain that "V’ahavta Lereacha Kamocha" means to "Love Your Friend Like Yourself," and that this is an important lesson in Judaism.

-- Tell students that you will act out scenarios in which you need help, and you need volunteers to offer to help you.
-Act out role-play scenarios (see Attachment Two) and have one or two students assist in each.
+Tell students that you will act out scenarios in which you need help, and you need volunteers to offer to help you.
+Act out role-play scenarios (handout) and have one or two students assist in each.

 Students will be assessed based on their responses and participation during discussions and how closely their choice of pictures reflects class discussion.